aluque/CloudScat.jl/README.md

 julia> include("samples/sample.jl")
 ```

+If you get an error about StaticArrays, simply do as error message suggests and
+install StaticArrays.

 If the simulation finishes correctly it produces a file called `sample.h5` that contains the output data from the simulation.
 To view this output you can use one of the scripts contained in the `util` folder of the repo.
 For example to plot the simulated photometer data of observer one uses

 ```bash